 "The clinical study now shows that the vaccine is completely attenuated in humans and also shows that even after only a single administration, it elicits a robust immune response against the malaria parasite," noted Dr Sebastian Mikolajczak, researcher of the study.

 So far, two main directions have been developed in response to this threat.
 The first one consists of weakening the parasite itself by exposing it to radiation, while the second one, applied as part of the current research, involves strengthening the patient.
 The latter is a combination of administering the anti-malarial drugs to the patients and infecting them with the weakened parasites at the same time, which creates a positive response from the immune system.

 "Immunization of humans with whole sporozoites confers complete, sterilizing immunity against malaria infection.
 However, achieving consistent safety while maintaining immunogenicity of whole parasite vaccines remains a formidable challenge," mentions the study.

 A completely feasible vaccine is, however, far from being developed.
 While there are a high number of trials under tests, the disease still affects approximately 200 million people by the year, as research points out.
 The disease appears as a result of plasmodium, a microscopic parasite that infects the human body through the means of mosquito bites, which allow a version of the parasite to get under the human skin.

-Once in the human body, the virus attacks the liver, where its sporozoites infect the organ with 30,000 copies of the parasite.
-From the liver, the virus gets into the blood stream, where it attacks red blood cells, which sometimes results into the patient's death.
+Once in the human body, the parasite attacks the liver, where its sporozoites infect the organ with 30,000 copies of the parasite.
+From the liver, the parasite gets into the blood stream, where it attacks red blood cells, which sometimes results into the patient's death.

 Because the infection follows these three stages, it is all the more complicated to create a fully functional vaccine to prevent it from spreading throughout the body and, finally, affecting the blood cells.